AloneLeek/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-Adds execute permission to owner
-6-Adds execute permission to the owner and the group owner, and read permission to other users 7-Adds execution permission to the owner, the group owner and the other users
+6-Adds execute permission to the owner and the group owner, and read permission to other users 7-Adds execution permission to the owner, the group owner and the other users 8-Sets the permission to Other users only having all the permissions